Intel-bigdata/SSM/docs/small-file-solution.md

 2. At least equivalent if no better small file write performance than current HDFS small file write.

-3. Optimize NameNode memory usage and compact namespace
+3. Optimize NameNode memory usage and compact namespace.

-4. Transparent small file read/write for applications
+4. Transparent small file read/write for applications.

 Use Cases
 =========